prebid/prebid-server-java/docs/developers/functional-tests.md

 You have two options for running modular tests:

-1. Use `mvn verify -DdockerfileName=Dockerfile-module` to include all previous steps (including Java tests and functional tests) because Groovy runs in the `failsafe:integration-test` phase.
+1. Use `mvn verify -DdockerfileName=Dockerfile-modules` to include all previous steps (including Java tests and functional tests) because Groovy runs in the `failsafe:integration-test` phase.
 2. For modular tests only, use a more granular command:

-`mvn -B verify -DskipUnitTests=true -DskipFunctionalTests=true -DdockerfileName=Dockerfile-module`
+`mvn -B verify -DskipUnitTests=true -DskipFunctionalTests=true -DdockerfileName=Dockerfile-modules`

 ## Developing